troclaux/notes/python.md

   - everything is an object

 - dynamically typed
+- strongly typed language
 - interpreted programming language
 - has garbage collection
 - doesn't have hoisted declarations
-- function-scoped: once a variable is declared inside a function, it is accessible anywhere inside that function
+- uses **function-level scope**, not block-level scope (like in JavaScript)
+    - variables defined inside functions have local scope (accessible only within the function)
+- functions are first-class citizens
 - immutable strings
 - multiplatform

 ## data types

-all variables are references to objects, so there are 2 categories:
+- all variables are references to objects, so there are 2 categories:
-- immutable types: values that can be modified after they are created
+    - immutable types: values that **cannot** be modified after they are created
-  - behave like value type
+        - behave like value types
-  - int, float, complex, bool, str, typle, frozenset, bytes
+        - int, float, complex, bool, str, tuple, frozenset, bytes
-- mutable types: values that **cannot** be modified after they are created
+    - mutable types: values that **can** be modified after they are created
-  - behave like reference type
+        - behave like reference types
         - list, dict, set, objects, bytearray, memoryview

 - text
     - str
 - numeric
     - int
     - float
     - complex: for complex numbers
 - sequence
     - list
     - tuple
     - range
 - map
     - dict
 - set
     - set
     - frozenset
         - immutable set
 - boolean
     - bool
         - True
         - False
 - binary
     - bytes, bytearray, memoryview
 - None

 ```python